particle-iot/device-os/user/tests/readme.md

 The unit tests are run on the host gcc platform and are compiled using regular gcc.
 (So gcc should be in the path.)

+[BOOST](http://www.boost.org/) standard C++ libraries are also required.
+On Mac OSX, use Homebrew to install boost with `brew install boost`.
+The command will end with the location of boost.
+Copy this and add it to your `~/.bash_profile` like so `export BOOST_ROOT="/usr/local/Cellar/boost/1.62.0/"`

-They are built and executed by running
+Unit tests are then built and executed by running:

 ```
 cd user/tests/unit